updated on: February 15, 2017

 Feed the Body (Food)

 Small town dining can be complicated.
 In Port Loring, for example, there are two diners.
 In the winter months one serves dinner and one breakfast on any given day.
 Pulling into a town late only to find everything closed sucks, so plan ahead.
 You can apply the same rule to your tank as the gas tank in your sled and never pass up an opportunity to top it up.
 Enjoy each meal like it’s the last one for the day.
+Click here for a list of Ontario snowmobiler's favourite places to eat.

 Plan for the worst